 In order to represent your legal consent to a loan contract, you must sign the agreement.
-Nation 21 Cash Loans enables you to digitally sign a loan agreement using an electronic signature system denoted as “E-Consent.”
+Nation 21 Loans enables you to digitally sign a loan agreement using an electronic signature system denoted as “E-Consent.”

 The E-consent allows third party lenders we work with to accept and use electronic signatures, notices, records, contractual documents, and legal disclosures while transacting business with you.
 It will also inform you of your rights concerning the electronic information you receive and submit to the lender.

 In most cases, you will only be required to click on the “I agree/I consent” button on the e-consent document sent by the lender.
 You are advised to print and/or retain the document for reference in future.
 This is important because the lender is allowed to alter the terms and therefore retaining a copy prevents the borrower from being n essence, the e-consent serves the same legal purpose as physical signatures in documents.

 Request for Paper Documents